oilandsugar/ritual-dust/content/about/this-website.md

 ### TODO

 [-] Add commissions banner on home page

-[-] move my monthly recaps from patreon to website
+[ ] remove redundant list templates
+[ ] fix styling on large screens
+[ ] add photos to journal entries
 [ ] use built in image processing tools to resize and dither images
 [ ] find a way to have dark and light theme with one theme file
 [ ] add prefers dark mode thingy in css
 [ ] Make icons for all sections